SniderLabs/stl/README.md

 # stl

 STL Parser for Go.
-Understands both
+Understands both binary and ascii STL, and is pretty well covered by tests.
+This library is considered feature complete.